I have a Booktube channel now! Subscribe here: https://www.youtube.com/petrikleo

 “The right belief is like a good cloak, I think.
 If it fits you well, it keeps you warm and safe.
 The wrong fit however, can suffocate.”

 “You should try not to talk so much, friend.
 You’ll sound far less stupid that way”

 And with that quote, I realized that it’s time for me to put an end to my review here.
-It’s safe to say that I still consider The Final Empire one of my favorite books and one of my favorite starts to a trilogy.
-My reread experience of this book has been better than I expected and I can’t wait to see how the rest of the trilogy holds up for me.
-Below here, just for fun, cringe, and nostalgia, is the first review I’ve ever written.
+It’s safe to say that I still consider The Final Empire as one of my favorite books and one of my favorite starts to a trilogy.
+My reread experience of this book has been better than I expected, and I can’t wait to see how the rest of the trilogy will hold up for me.
+Below here—just for fun, cringe, and nostalgia factors—is the first review I’ve ever written.
 Hopefully, I did a better job this time! 🙂

 My first review on Goodreads and I’m really happy it’s this book that I chose.
 The book have an amazing world-building, great characters development and most of all, very intricate magic system and actions.
 This is coming from someone who’ve seen plenty of magics (not real of course) from 20 years of gaming and watching anime/movie/television series.
 The amount of details Sanderson put into each words (not to mention it’s really simple and easy to understand) is insane.

 I will definitely read the rest of the trilogy straight after this and more works by him!